Leonard Fournette started his professional football career with the NFL in 2017

 Fournette’s time at Louisiana State built on the success of his years in high school.
 This is especially so during his sophomore season, when he broke a number of rushing records and was named to the SEC First Team.
 In Fournette’s junior college year, the player sustained an injury that put him on the bench for the final game of the regular season.
 However, the running back was still able to carry for 843 yards and record a staggering eight touchdowns in seven games.

-Ranked as a top prospect from Louisiana State, professional recruiters had been keeping tabs on Fournette throughout his college journey.
+Ranked as a top prospect from Louisiana State, buy european modafinil online professional recruiters had been keeping tabs on Fournette throughout his college journey.
 Although many teams wanted him, the Jaguars were the ones to ultimately snag the running back, drafting the 6-foot-1 player as a fourth pick in the first round.
 In Jacksonville, Fournette helped the franchise to clinch the AFC in 2017 by maintaining his elite ball control and offensive skills.
 In 2019, he was able to record over 200 rushing yards in a single game, proving his rookie worth.
 Fournette played a total of three seasons for the Jags before signing a contract with the Tampa Bay Buccaneers in 2020.

 Today, Fournette has proved himself extremely valuable in every aspect of the game.
 From his speed and athleticism to his workmanship and determination, the running back is one of the NFL’s most underrated players.
 In last year’s Super Bowl against the Kansas City Chiefs, Fournette was instrumental in the Bucs win, rushing for 89 yards and scoring one touchdown.
 As a new set of matchups approaches, it’s confirmed that Fournette will be Tampa Bay’s starting running back after resigning with the franchise at the close of the postseason.
 According to Super Bowl Winner Betting Odds for this upcoming season, both the Buccaneers and the Chiefs are listed as top favorites to secure the Vince Lombardi, with the Chiefs pulling in slightly better odds.
 However, Tampa Bay’s possession of Fournette will undoubtedly help the reigning victors in their fight for another Championship trophy.
 Especially seeing as Super Bowl LV ended with a 31-9 blowout win by the Bucs, there is a significant amount of momentum for Fournette and the rest of the crew in Tampa Bay as they head back onto the field in September.